DUNE/computing-training-basics-short/_episodes/02-storage-spaces.md

 * physically inside the computer node you are remotely accessing
 * mounted on the machine through the motherboard (not over network)
 * used as temporary storage for infrastructure services (e.g. /var, /tmp,)
 * can be used to store certificates and tickets.
-(These are saved there automatically with owner-read on and other permissions disabled.)
+(These are saved there automatically with owner-read enabled and other permissions disabled.)
 * usually very small and should not be used to store data files or for code development
 * files on these volumes are not backed up